andis-sprinkis/snippet/python_file_path_to_url.md

-# Converting a UNIX file path to `file://` URL in Python
+# Converting a UNIX file path to file URL in Python

 ```py
 import pathlib